hashicorp/nomad/website/source/docs/drivers/docker.html.md

 Docker provides resource isolation by way of
 [cgroups and namespaces](https://docs.docker.com/introduction/understanding-docker/#the-underlying-technology).
-Containers essentially have a virtual filesystem all to themselves.
+Containers essentially have a virtual file system all to themselves.
 If you need a higher degree of isolation between processes for security or other reasons, it is recommended to use full virtualization like [QEMU](/docs/drivers/qemu.html).